Mechanism of Action

 Postprandial Glucose and Insulin Response to a Meal

-Patients with type 2 diabetes and inadequate glycemic control on diet alone were randomized to CYCLOSET or placebo in a 24-week monotherapy clinical trial.
+Patients with type 2 diabetes and inadequate glycemic control on diet alone were randomized to Cycloset or placebo in a 24-week monotherapy clinical trial.
 At baseline and study end, plasma samples for insulin and glucose were obtained before and 1 hour, and 2 hours after standardized meals for breakfast, lunch, and dinner.
 In this trial, once-daily (8 a.m.)
-CYCLOSET improved postprandial glucose without increasing plasma insulin concentrations.
+Cycloset improved postprandial glucose without increasing plasma insulin concentrations.

 Insulin-Mediated Glucose Disposal

-Patients with type 2 diabetes and inadequate glycemic control on sulfonylurea therapy were randomized to CYCLOSET or placebo in a 16-week clinical trial.
-In this trial CYCLOSET therapy improved insulin-mediated glucose disposal and glucose tolerance and resulted in lower plasma glucose and HbA1c levels.
+Patients with type 2 diabetes and inadequate glycemic control on sulfonylurea therapy were randomized to Cycloset or placebo in a 16-week clinical trial.
+In this trial Cycloset therapy improved insulin-mediated glucose disposal and glucose tolerance and resulted in lower plasma glucose and HbA1c levels.

 Dopamine-Clock Interactions in the Regulation of Peripheral Fuel Metabolism